-If you have never created a job description before, you can use the following examples as a guide: Remember, HR will require both the Working/Business Title and Official Title.
+If you have never created a job description before, you can use the following examples as a guide: HR will require Student Help to provide an Official Title and Working Title.
+The working titles, for example are; tutor, office assistant, etc.

-Note: If your department is interested in participating in the initiative to make on-campus employment a high impact practice for students, and for guidance in developing a high impact job description, we recommend you reach out to Community and Business Engagement at cbe@uwp.edu for assistance.
+Note: All departments are required in the initiative to make on-campus employment a High Impact Practice (HIP) for students, and for guidance in developing a HIP job description, we recommend you reach out to Community and Business Engagement at cbe@uwp.edu for assistance.